-Terrence Malick’s “Days of Heaven” was his second film released in 1978, after a superb debut in 1973 with “Badlands” featuring Martin Sheen and Sissy Spacek, depicting the Starkweather-Fugate murder spree.
-“Days of Heaven” is a masterly impressionistic evocation of its period, set principally in the Texas Panhandle in 1916 and telling the tale of three itinerant workers who eke out a living at harvest time in the wheat-fields of an isolated rural property.
+Terrence Malick’s “Days of Heaven” was the director’s second feature film, released in 1978 after his superb debut film “Badlands” (1973), featuring Martin Sheen and Sissy Spacek and depicting the Starkweather-Fugate murder spree.
+“Days of Heaven” is a masterly impressionistic evocation of its period, set principally in the Texas Panhandle in 1916, and telling the tale of three itinerant workers who eke out a living at harvest time in the wheat-fields of an isolated rural property.

 The breathtaking cinematography, credited to Nestor Almendros (but with substantial, under-credited and equally important input from another famed cinematographer in Haskell Wexler), won a deserved Oscar, and reinforces this mood with its extensive use of dawn light and sunset hues muting shadows and tempering the sky’s colour palate to a blank canvas, while silhouetting the protagonists as though in a halo of God’s grace.
 The farm setting itself, with its seas of grass and wheat, draws inspiration from early 20th century painters, especially Andrew Wyeth’s “Christina’s World”, while the gothic mansion starkly rising out of the flat plain surrounding it echoes Edward Hopper’s “House by the Railroad”, a work that was also used for the Bates’ house to chilling effect in Alfred Hitchcock’s psychological thriller, “Psycho”.